KdAlqarni/Sims_helper/README.md

-`Feel free to ask for suggesting changing or adding to the code.`
+`Feel free to ask for suggesting to change or add code.`